prometheus-net/tzsp_packetstream_exporter/README.md

 # How do I analyze multiple parallel packet streams?

-You could simply direct them at the same analyzer but this will lead to the results being merged.

-If you want the results separated in Prometheus, run a separate instance of the analyzer, accepting packets and publishing results on individual ports (`--listen-port` and `--publish-port`, respectively).
+You can direct multiple TZSP streams to the same analyzer, either on the same port or separate ports (using multiple `--listen-port` options).
+The output metrics carry a label indicating the listen port the data arrived on.

 # (Linux) On startup, I see "Failed to create directory ..." - what's wrong?